Advancing Nationwide Interoperability of Electronic Health Information with TEFCA™

 Have additional questions about TEFCA?
 We are the TEFCA experts, feel free to Contact Us

-The Sequoia Project, a leading advocate for health information exchange and health IT interoperability, was chosen by ASTP (formerly named ONC) to continue as the Recognized Coordinating Entity (RCE) to support the implementation of the Trusted Exchange Framework and Common Agreement (TEFCA).
+The Sequoia Project, a leading advocate for health information exchange and health IT interoperability, was chosen by the Office of National Coordinator for Health Information Technology (ONC) to continue as the Recognized Coordinating Entity (RCE) to support the implementation of the Trusted Exchange Framework and Common Agreement (TEFCA).
 Read the Press Release

 "The Sequoia Project and our RCE team are extremely proud of TEFCA’s progress to date, and we look forward to bringing its promise and benefits to reality soon.
 We couldn’t have gotten this far without close collaboration with ONC and the candidate QHINs (Qualified Health Information Networks)"